eagle705/ai-dungeon-cli/README.md

 It would also be nice to add support for browsing other players' stories (_Explore_ menu).

-## Implementation details

-We fallback to a pure ASCII version of the splash logo if we detect an incompatible locale / terminal type.

 ## Support

 As you might have heard, hosting AI Dungeon costs a lot of money.